qmk/qmk_firmware/docs/newbs_getting_started.md

 #### Installation

 You will need to install the `QMK WSL` distro.
 The latest release is available at <https://github.com/qmk/qmk_distro_wsl/releases/latest>.

+Alternatively, if you'd like to manually install against the WSL distro of your choice, follow the `Linux` part of this guide after installing WSL.

+!> **NOTE:** By default, the installation process will clone the QMK repository into your WSL home directory.
+Manual backup of these files is recommended before performing any WSL unregister/upgrade actions.
+If you have cloned manually, ensure that it is located inside the WSL instance instead of the Windows filesystem (ie. not in `/mnt`), as accessing it is currently [extremely slow](https://github.com/microsoft/WSL/issues/4197).

 ###  ** FreeBSD **